rickyboshe/Fisheries/Fisheries/Fisheries.md

 ```

 We have reduced it to the essential variables we shall use to evaluate
-some of the sea food being monitored by NOAA.
+some of the seafood being monitored by NOAA.

+Using REGEX function to parse througfh the coloumns to remove html tags
+and make the data easier to sort through.
+This is the major first step
+to cleaning the dataset.

 ``` r
 #The data contains html tags throughout the columns.
 Clean them out